 Why are we interested in colorectal cancer screenings?
 Cancer is scary—and like homelessness, it doesn’t discriminate.
 We know that preventative medicine is the best medicine, so we’re doing all we can to get as many clients as possible screened for colorectal cancer.

-What's up next?
-Our medical assistants, according to care team, are calling any client who is overdue for a colorectal cancer screening to remind them to get screened next time they are in the clinic.
+- Our medical assistants, according to care team, will continue to call clients who are overdue for a colorectal cancer screening to remind them to get screened next time they are in the clinic